-Take comfort in the fact that stick insects are particularly good about not eating leaves that are toxic to them.
-So if you are forced to turn to raspberry leaves because you do not have access to privet or bramble, you could always try it and see what happens.
+Take comfort in this fact that stick insects are particularly good about not eating leaves that are toxic to them.
+So if you are forced to turn to raspberry leaves because you do not have access to other leaf types, you could always try it and see what happens.
 If you put a few raspberry branches in your enclosure and notice the insects will not go near them, it’s a good bet they never will.

 On the other hand, discovering your stick insect will eat raspberry makes feeding a lot easier.
 Raspberry is quite plentiful in the wild.
 You can also get it from local arborists, nurseries, and flower shops.